This post may contain affiliate links. Please read my disclaimer.

 - Don’t need to brine the turkey.
 I didn’t do this step in this turkey recipe and my turkey came out juicy and flavourful.
 I was told a high quality turkey from brands such as Butterball does not require brining.
 Go ahead to do it if you want but I find it unnecessary.

 - Don’t need an expensive roasting pan.
-I bought my 2.5 inch roasting pan from IKEA and it comes with a roasting rack.
+I bought my roasting pan that comes with a roasting rack.
 You can also use a disposable foil roasting pan and it works the same, but a disposable ones does not come with a rack so you can use some chopped vegetables as the base by placing it below the turkey.

 - Don’t need to cover the turkey with aluminium foil.
 My turkey came out perfectly browned and crispy without the aluminium foil.